 Campus Police will develop programs to inform students and employees about the prevention of crimes.

-Campus Police will work with the Vice President, Finance & Administration and Chief of Staff for Diversity, Equity & Inclusion/Title IX Coordinator and appropriate employee organizations in the development of these programs.
+Campus Police will work with the Vice President, Finance & Administration and Vice President of Instruction and Student Engagement or their designee and appropriate employee organizations in the development of these programs.

 Campus Police will also work with local law enforcement officials in securing appropriate written material, presenting programs, and developing regulations to implement this responsibility.